Patrons, Board and Governance

 Our Patrons

-Our Patron in Chief His Excellency General the Honourable David Hurley AC DSC (Retd) (Governor-General of the Commonwealth Of Australia) is joined by Baillieu Myer AC and the Hon John Anderson AO, as well as founding retired board members the Rt Hon Ian Sinclair AC and Bill Kelty AC.
+Our Patron in Chief Her Excellency the Honourable Ms Sam Mostyn AC (Governor-General of the Commonwealth Of Australia) is joined by the Hon John Anderson AC, as well as founding retired board members the Rt Hon Ian Sinclair AC and Bill Kelty AC.

 The Board